josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/🎪_not_all_capes_are_worn_by_heroes.md

 i am so sorry that you appear to have been the talk of the seder this year.

+(my seders do not involve *this*; rather more mellow by comparison.)

-clearly the wine is liturgically necessary; at least it shits one up properly, no?
+clearly the wine is liturgically necessary; at least it shuts one up properly, no?

-and i don't know who invited all the list little christian boys,
+and i don't know who invited all the lost little christian boys,

 but can we perhaps dreradicalise them a little around the knights templar?